-Rupert Murdoch is Executive Chairman of 21st Century Fox, the world’s premier portfolio of cable, broadcast, film, pay-TV and satellite assets.
+Rupert Murdoch is Executive Chairman of 21st Century Fox, one of the world’s leading portfolios of cable, broadcast, film, pay TV and satellite assets.
 Until July 1, 2015, Mr. Murdoch served as CEO and Chairman of the Company, a role he held since its inception as News Corporation in 1979.

 In 1954, Mr. Murdoch took control of News Limited, an Australian-based public corporation whose only key asset at the time was a majority interest in the number-two daily newspaper in Adelaide, South Australia.
 Since then Mr. Murdoch has overseen the expansion and development of 21st Century Fox into an international media and entertainment company and, in June 2013, the launch of News Corporation as an independent publicly-traded company, where he serves as Executive Chairman.

 The Company grew its now independent publishing business beginning with the acquisition of the Daily Mirror in Sydney and, in 1964, launched a national newspaper, The Australian.
 In 1969, the Company ventured into the United Kingdom and later purchased The Sun newspaper.

 In the 1980s, the Company purchased The Times and Sunday Times and HarperCollins Publishers, one of the world’s largest and most digitally advanced English language book publishers.
 The Company’s publishing interests now include capital city and suburban newspapers in Australia and the U.K. and the New York Post in the United States.
 In 2007, the Company acquired Dow Jones & Company, including The Wall Street Journal.